-The foil / profile refers to the distribution of thickness of the surfboard.
-Surfboards are "foiled" nose to tail and rail to rail.
-The foils / profiles of surfboards vary with the many "classes" or types of surfboards.
-The foil / profile nose to tail facilitates several performance features of the surfboard - forward movement, momentum and inertia, initiating maneuvers, control of the rails and tail of the surfboard, and support of the surfer's displacement and technique.
-The foil / profile rail to rail facilitates many of the same performance features and others as well - transitions from rail to rail, initiating maneuvers, control and support of the surfer's displacement and technique through maneuvers.
+The profile or foil refers to the distribution of thickness of the surfboard.
+Surfboards are foiled nose to tail and rail to rail.
+The profiles or foils of surfboards vary with the many classes of surfboards.
+The profile or foil nose to tail facilitates several performance features of the surfboard - forward movement, momentum and inertia, initiating maneuvers, control of the rails and tail of the surfboard, and support of the surfer's displacement and technique.
+The rail to rail foil facilitates many of the same performance features and others as well - transitions from rail to rail, initiating maneuvers, control and support of the surfer's displacement and technique through maneuvers.

-The foil / profile of the modern shortboard is pretty unique.
+The profile or foil of the modern shortboard is pretty unique.
 The singular function and low volume nature of the design leaves few options.
-Variations are dependent on a surferÕs displacement and technique.
-Foils / profiles are moderately thicker throughout with thickness carrying more volume through the nose and tail for bigger or more powerful surfers and, conversely, moderately thinner throughout carrying less volume through the nose and tail for smaller or more "light footed" surfers.
+Variations are dependent on a surfer's displacement and technique.
+Profiles and foils are moderately thicker throughout with thickness carrying more volume through the nose and tail for bigger or more powerful surfers and, conversely, moderately thinner throughout carrying less volume through the nose and tail for smaller or more "light footed" surfers.

-The profile, nose to tail along the length of the board, has the thickness concentrated from 12 to 15 inches in front of the wide point to the side fins.
+The profile, nose to tail along the length of the board, has the thickness concentrated from 12" to 18" in front of the wide point to the side fins.
 The nose and tail are relatively thin - the nose more so than the tail.
 The transition from thin nose, to the concentration of foam under the surfer, to the thin tail must be very smooth to maximize the board's performance.